Linnea Quigley

-Barbara Linnea Quigley (born May 27, 1958) is an American actress, film producer, model, singer, and author.
-She is best known as a B-movie actress, and is often referred to as a "scream queen" due to her frequent appearances in low-budget horror films during the 1980s and 1990s.
+Barbara Linnea Quigley (born May 27, 1958) is an American actress, best known as a scream queen in low-budget horror films during the 1980s and 1990s.
 Born in Davenport, Iowa, Quigley first pursued her career in the late 1970s, shortly after moving to Los Angeles.
 While working at Jack LaLanne's health spa, she was encouraged by her friends to try modeling, and also began taking acting and guitar-playing classes.
 After appearing as an extra in various films, Quigley got her first acting role in the Charles Band-produced film Fairy Tales (1978).
-She continued receiving small parts mostly in B movies.
+She continued receiving small parts, mostly in B movies.
 Her first bigger part was in the 1981 slasher film Graduation Day.
 Quigley followed with more films such as Savage Streets (1984) and Silent Night, Deadly Night (1984).

 In 1985, Quigley appeared in the zombie horror film The Return of the Living Dead playing a teenaged punk, which is considered one of her most notable roles and earned her "scream queen" status.
 During the second half of the 1980s, Quigley starred in a number of low-budget films following the popularization of home video.
 She repeatedly worked with the directors David DeCoteau (Creepozoids, Nightmare Sisters, and Sorority Babes in the Slimeball Bowl-O-Rama) and Kevin Tenney (Night of the Demons and Witchtrap), and appeared alongside fellow scream queens Brinke Stevens and Michelle Bauer.
 By the end of the 1980s, Quigley decided to take a different direction and starred in the first two films of Rick Sloane's comedy series Vice Academy.
 However, she continued being type cast as a victim in horror films.

-Aside from her acting career, Quigley is also a singer (she formed an all-female band The Skirts in the early 1980s) and an author (she wrote three books; The Linnea Quigley Bio & Chainsaw Book, I'm Screaming as Fast as I Can: My Life in B-Movies, and Skin).
-She is also a devoted animal rights activist and an active member of PETA.
+Aside from her acting career, Quigley is also a singer (she formed an all-female band, The Skirts, in the early 1980s) and an author (she wrote three books: The Linnea Quigley Bio & Chainsaw Book, I'm Screaming as Fast as I Can: My Life in B-Movies, and Skin).
+She is also an animal rights activist and a member of PETA.

 Career

 Early life and career beginnings

-Quigley was born on May 27, 1958 in Davenport, Iowa, the daughter of Dorothy (November 29, 1922 – December 21, 2009) and William Heath Quigley (June 27, 1915 – May 18, 2006).
+Quigley was born on May 27, 1958, in Davenport, Iowa, the daughter of Dorothy and William Heath Quigley.
 Her father was a chiropractor and psychologist.
 He worked as an executive vice president at Palmer College of Chiropractic.
 An only child, Quigley attended Garfield Elementary and Sudlow Middle Schools in Davenport.
 In 1972, she began attending Bettendorf High School in Bettendorf, Iowa.
 Quigley later reminisced about her school years: "I was so shy.
 I didn't move my mouth, didn't sing in glee club or anything like that, didn't do any plays.
 I was terribly, terribly shy."